Treatment Allocation under Uncertain Costs: Optimal Allocation under Budget Constraints

-Our first goal is to describe the optimal treatment allocation rule under budget constraints and variable costs.
+The goal is to use the sample of data $(X_i, W_i, Y_i, C_i)$ for $i = 1, \ldots, n$ to estimate the optimal treatment allocation rule.
+The first step is to define the optimal treatment allocation rule in the population $P$ under a budget constraint and variable costs.
 A treatment allocation rule (or policy) is a function $\pi: \xx \rightarrow [0, \, 1]$ mapping pre-treatment covariates to an action, where prescriptions $0 < \pi(x) < 1$ are interpreted as random actions (i.e., we randomly assign treatment with probability $\pi(x)$).
-The (incremental) value $V$ of a policy $\pi$ is the expected gain it achieves by treating the units it prescribes treatment to, $V(\pi) = \EE{\pi(X_i) \p{Y_i(1) - Y_i(0)}}$, while the (incremental) cost $G$ of $\pi$ is $G(\pi) = \EE{\pi(X_i) \p{C_i(1) - C_i(0)}}$.
+The (incremental) value\footnote{In most cases, expected outcomes are an appropriate measure of value for a policymaker.
+As acknowledged elsewhere in the causal inference literature, however, in cases with heavy-tailed data, or where the policy-maker is concerned about avoiding harm to certain subgroups, then alternative objectives should be considered \citep{manski1988ordinal}. } $V$ of a policy $\pi$ is the expected gain it achieves by treating the units it prescribes treatment to, $V(\pi) = \EE{\pi(X_i) \p{Y_i(1) - Y_i(0)}}$, while the (incremental) cost $G$ of $\pi$ is $G(\pi) = \EE{\pi(X_i) \p{C_i(1) - C_i(0)}}$.
+Given a budget constraint $B$,\footnote{We choose to impose the budget constraint on the incremental cost of the policy over the baseline cost of treating nobody, $\mathbb E[C_i(0)]$.
+In cases where a policymaker prefers a budget on total cost, then they may prefer to replace $B$ with $\bar B = B + \mathbb E[C_i(0)]$.} the optimal policy $\pi^*_B$ solves the following knapsack-type problem